lupyuen/lupyuen.github.io/src/rust3.md

 ![Apache NuttX RTOS on RISC-V QEMU](https://lupyuen.github.io/images/riscv-title.png)

-# Boot NuttX on 32-bit RISC-V QEMU
+# Run NuttX on QEMU RISC-V

 This is how we boot NuttX on QEMU and run our Rust App...